stjhimy/exif_gps_injector/README.md

         --gps-refs REFS              Default South/West
-        --input-dir INPUT_DIR        Directory to read media files, default to ./ --kml-dir KML_DIR            Directory to read the kml files, default to ./ --replace-original-files     Default to false
+        --input-dir INPUT_DIR        Directory to read media files, default to ./ --kml-dir KML_DIR            Directory to read the kml files, default to ./ --max-distance-time DISTANCE KML max distance in time from original date --replace-original-files     Default to false
 ```